 - salt & pepper to taste

 - Bring a pot of water to a boil.
-The pot only has to be big enough to hold the eggs and deep enough to cover them.
+The pot must be big enough to hold the eggs and deep enough to cover them.
 Once the water comes to a boil, lower the heat to a simmer.

 - Add the eggs carefully to the pot.
 I use a slotted spoon and place them in quickly but tenderly.
 You don’t want to make poached eggs!

-- Cover the eggs and start your timer for five or six minutes depending how runny you like your eggs.
+- Cover the eggs and start your timer for five or six minutes, depending on how runny you like your eggs.

 - While the eggs are cooking, get the toast started.
-You can butter the toast or not and then cut it into 1-inch slices also known as “soldiers” and I have no idea why they call them that.
-You cut the toast into strips for dipping into the delicious runny eggs yolks.
+You can butter the toast or not and then cut it into 1-inch slices, also known as “soldiers,” and I have no idea why they call them that.
+Next, you cut the toast into strips for dipping into the delicious runny egg yolks.

-- When the timer goes off or your clock says it’s time, remove the pot from the stove and immediately run cold water into the pot to cool off the eggs.
-When they are cool enough to handle, remove them from the pot and serve in your favorite egg cups along with the “soldiers”.
+- When the timer goes off, or your clock says it’s time, remove the pot from the stove and immediately run cold water into the pot to cool off the eggs.
+When they are cool enough to handle, remove them from the pot and serve them in your favorite egg cups and the “soldiers.”

 - When serving or “plating” the egg, you can get creative.
 The way I usually do it is to put the egg in the middle, like the center of a flower, with the top cut off and strips of bread around it, like the petals.